 Small Business & Start-ups: Part Three: Employees and Contractors

-In the first part of this article we addressed some basic legal issues concerned with management (directors and officers) and advisers.
-This second part will continue with the “growth of people and expertise within an organisation” concept but seek to address some basic legal issues concerned with employees (which can include officers) and contractors.
+We recently addressed some basic legal issues concerned with management (directors and officers) and advisers (see here).
+This second part will continue with the “growth of people and expertise within an organization” concept but seek to address some basic legal issues concerned with hiring employees (which can include officers who are not just appointed by directors, but employed by the business) and contractors.

 Employees vs. Contractors